gvwilson/teachtogether.tech/_chapters_en/memory.md

 Concept maps can be used in many ways:

-Helping teachers figure out what they're trying to teach.
+- **Helping teachers figure out what they're trying to teach.**
-: Crucially, a concept map separates content from order: in our experience, people rarely wind up teaching things in the order in which they first drew them.
+  Crucially, a concept map separates content from order: in our experience, people rarely wind up teaching things in the order in which they first drew them.
 (In technical terms, they reduce the teacher's cognitive load---we will discuss this again in [s:load](#CHAPTER).)

-Aiding communication between lesson designers.
+- **Aiding communication between lesson designers.**
-: Teachers with very different ideas of what they're trying to teach are likely to pull their learners in different directions; drawing and sharing concept maps isn't guaranteed to prevent this, but it helps.
+  Teachers with very different ideas of what they're trying to teach are likely to pull their learners in different directions; drawing and sharing concept maps isn't guaranteed to prevent this, but it helps.

-Aiding communication with learners.
+- **Aiding communication with learners.**
-: While it's possible to give learners a pre-drawn map at the start of a lesson for them to annotate, it's better to draw it piece by piece while teaching to reinforce the ties between what's in the map and what the teacher said.
+  While it's possible to give learners a pre-drawn map at the start of a lesson for them to annotate, it's better to draw it piece by piece while teaching to reinforce the ties between what's in the map and what the teacher said.
 (We will return to this idea in [s:load-split-attention](#SECTION).)

-For assessment.
+- **For assessment.**
-: Having learners draw pictures of what they think they just heard shows the teacher what they missed and what was miscommunicated.
+  Having learners draw pictures of what they think they just heard shows the teacher what they missed and what was miscommunicated.
   Reviewing learners' concept maps is too time-consuming to do as in-class formative assessment, but very useful in weekly lectures